Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Those that are interested in obtaining more information about developing in Melissa, current economic development initiatives, or seeking to schedule a related appointment with the Mayor or City Manager should email the Economic Development Corporation.

-Mayor Reed Greer and City Council all have been provided a City of Melissa email which are linked on the City Council page.
+Mayor Jay Northcut and the City Council all have been provided a City of Melissa email which are linked on the City Council page.

-You may also contact City Secretary Kacie Galyon at 972-838-2520 if you wish to make an appointment with Mayor Greer.
-Ms. Galyon can also assist with passing on information and special requests to the City Council.
+You may also contact City Secretary Hope Cory at 972-838-2520 if you wish to make an appointment with Mayor Northcut.
+Ms. Cory can also assist with passing on information and special requests to the City Council.
 She is available Monday through Friday, 8 am to 5 pm in the 2nd floor Administration Suite at City Hall.